BrigtHaavardstun/XAI4H-Survey/README.md

 We want each participant to randomly select one of the three surveys.
 To do this we ask you to select the survey based on your date of birth.

 By continuing you are agreeing to be part of the survey.
+The results of the survey will be published anonymously.

 If your date of birth is in any of the days 1-10:
 </br>